 Based on the nature of the data a sensible model choice is the multivariate logistic regression (McCullagh and Nelder 1989).
 Looking separately at each RpQS and corresponding cycle (or dinucleotide) we use a logistic regression to model the probability of a mismatch as a function of RNA preparation and calibration method.
 Our justification for considering each RpQS and cycle (or dinucleotide) subgroup separately is the following; while there is a clear relationship between RpQS and cycle (at the beginning and end cycles we see an increasing and decreasing trend in RpQS, respectively), by blocking RpQS and cycle we are able to control for this dependence and focus on the differences between calibration methods.
 Similarly, for RpQS and dinucleotide, while there are apparent dependencies, by considering each separately we are able to account for these.
 This also eases the interpretability of the resulting contrasts between calibration methods.

 Recall that the primary question of interest revolves around the null hypothesis that no differences exist between the genome and spike-in standard recalibration methods.
 Because each separate analysis described above is part of this hypothesis our choice to reject (or not reject) the null needs to reflect the number of contrasts we are making, i.e. we need to ensure that our test accounts for the multiple comparisons that are being made.
 In order to account for multiple comparisons we use a Bonferroni adjustment.
 Note that separate analyses are performed on the data sets aggregated by cycle and dinucleotide respectively.
-The statistical calculations were performed using the R scripts makeData.R, analysis.R, and QempvQrep.R for Illumina; makeDataWT.R, analysisWT.R, and QempvQrepWT.R for SOLiD; and biasAgg.R in the supporting information.
+The statistical calculations were performed using the R scripts Supporting Code S4 - makeData.R, Supporting Code S5 - analysis.R, and Supporting Code S6 - QempvQrep.R for Illumina; Supporting Code S7 - makeDataWT.R, Supporting Code S8 - analysisWT.R, and Supporting Code S9 - QempvQrepWT.R for SOLiD; and Supporting Code S10 - biasAgg.R.

 Effects of coverage and of the limited length of the control sequences on BQSR

-Fig. S1 depicts the errors in the BQSR scores for cycle and dinucleotide that are introduced by removing reads and/or reference bases from a very high coverage DNA sequencing run.
+Supporting Figure S1 depicts the errors in the BQSR scores for cycle and dinucleotide that are introduced by removing reads and/or reference bases from a very high coverage DNA sequencing run.
 For recalibration by cycle, the errors caused by reducing coverage are similar to the errors caused by removing reference bases (i.e., decreasing coverage by a factor of 3 or reducing the number of bases in the reference by a factor of 3 both result in a mean absolute BQ recalibration error of about 0.1 in recalibrated quality score).
 Therefore, sufficient bases exist in the reference to recalibrate by cycle, which is expected because machine cycle recalibration scores are unlikely to be affected by reference context.
 However, for recalibration by dinucleotide, the errors caused by reducing coverage are significantly smaller than the errors caused by removing reference bases (i.e., decreasing coverage by a factor of 3 results in an error of 0.05, but reducing the number of bases in the reference by a factor of 3 results in an error of about 0.14).
 Therefore, dinucleotide recalibration requires more bases in the reference sequence because SSEs tend to accumulate at certain bases in the reference, and it is important to determine the significance of biases due to the limited size of the spike-